Aliceblueofficial/NEWANTV2/README.md

 						// Example call for functions like "CancelOrder"

-            ANTNEWAPI.CancelOrder("220906000218300");
+            ANTNEWAPI.CancelOrder("220906000218300"); //nestOrderNumber  to be updated

 						// Example call for functions like "OrderHistory"

-            ANTNEWAPI.OrderHistory("220906000218300");
+            ANTNEWAPI.OrderHistory("220906000218300"); //nestOrderNumber  to be updated

 						// Example call for functions like "Holdings"

             ANTNEWAPI.Holdings();

 					      // Example call for functions like "AccountDetails"

             ANTNEWAPI.AccountDetails();